YanxiangL/Peculiar_velocity_fitting/README.md

 # Wide-angle peculiar velocity fitting code
-This repository includes the c code to generate the covariance matrix and the python code to fit fsigma8 with the covariance matrices.
-The output covariance matrix assumes f=b=1, they will be rescaled in the python fitting code. \\
+1. This repository includes the c code to generate the covariance matrix and the python code to fit fsigma8 with the covariance matrices.
+The output covariance matrix assumes f=b=1, they will be rescaled in the python fitting code. <br />
 To run the python code, you need to install numpy, scipy, emcee and pandas.
 It reads in a config file that The grid correction files and the power spectrum we used to analyse the SDSS PV catalogue is in the grid_correction folder.
 The data file is in the data folder.
 You can modify the code to fit other surveys as well.
 I have indicated which lines you need to change if you are using a different survey in the python and c code.